Gabriele Allegra: The Bible in Chinese

 Allegra organized a team of Chinese Franciscan friars to work with him on the translation of the Bible and inaugurated the Studium Biblicum Franciscanum in Beijing in 1945, dedicating it to Duns Scotus.
 But as the Chinese Civil War ended, the Chinese Communist Party took over China and Allegra and his team had to leave for Kowloon, Hong Kong in 1948.

-In 1948 the first three volumes of the Old Testament were published by the Studium Biblicum Franciscanum in Chinese and over the next 12 years eight more volumes with explanatory notes were produced by the team, including the New Testament.
-In 1954 along with four Chinese friars he went to the Studium Biblicum in Jerusalem to study original biblical texts for about a year.
+In 1948, the first three volumes of the Old Testament were published by the Studium Biblicum Franciscanum in Chinese and over the next 12 years, eight more volumes with explanatory notes were produced by the team, including the New Testament.
+In 1954, along with four Chinese friars, he went to the Studium Biblicum in Jerusalem to study original biblical texts for about a year.
+In 1955, he was awarded a degree in Sacred Theology at the Pontifical University of the Antonianum in Rome.
 He lived mostly in Hong Kong thereafter, and he organized the 1st Ecumenical Bible Exhibition in Hong Kong in 1965.

-Christmas day in 1968 witnessed the culmination of his 40-year effort with the first publication of the one-volume Chinese Bible.
-In 1975 the Chinese Bible Dictionary was published.
+Christmas in 1968 witnessed the culmination of his 40-year effort with the first publication of the one-volume Chinese Bible.
+In 1975, the Chinese Bible Dictionary was published.

 Allegra died in Hong Kong on 26 January 1976.

 His life and writings

 His archived letters show his determination to translate the Bible into Chinese and his fascination with the study of scripture.
-Yet, at times his letters show the softer side of a man who missed the sound of church bells in Rome.
-Nonetheless he chose to work in the Orient to the end of his life.
+Yet, at times, his letters show the softer side of a man who missed the sound of church bells in Rome.
+Nonetheless, he chose to work in the Orient until the end of his life.

 Work to the end

 He was known for working too hard, often resulting in the deterioration of his health.
 He used to say, "The most enviable fate for a Franciscan who doesn't obtain the grace of martyrdom, is to die while he is working".

-In another letter Allegra wrote: "The work upon the Bible is hard and intense, but I must work because if I stop, I will never get up again."
+In another letter, Allegra wrote: "The work upon the Bible is hard and intense, but I must work because if I stop, I will never get up again."

-Although the translation of the Bible was the main focus of Allegra's work, and he has usually been viewed as primarily a Scripture scholar, he took time to help the poor and the sick, particularly the lepers.
-He frequently visited his "beloved lepers" in Macau, spending many of the holidays with them.

-In Allegra's later years he suffered severely from heart trouble and high blood pressure.
+In Allegra's later years, he suffered severely from heart trouble and high blood pressure.
 A rest and recovery period was recommended in Italy, but he chose to return to the Studium Biblicum in Hong Kong to work to the end.
 He wrote: "Everybody thinks that I'm sick: I can still work, so let's go on!
 The ideal is worth more than life!"